phil-smith-k/TaskStak/README.md

 ```

 #### Date Arguments
-View tasks staged for specific days using the same natural language patterns as the `stak` command.
-See the [Date Argument section](#date-argument-date-argument) under the `stak` command for complete details on available options.
+View tasks staged for specific days using the same natural language patterns as the `push` command.
+See the [Date Argument section](#date-argument-date-argument) under the `push` command for complete details on available options.

 #### Unstaged Option
 - `--unstaged`, `-u` - Show tasks that have not yet been staged to a particular date (i.e., your backlog) Note: This option is mutually exclusive with any date argument.
 If you specify `--unstaged`, it will ignore any date argument provided.